pedlord/Multiagent-System-for-Eletrical-Vehicle-Charging-using-JADE-platform/README.md

 # Multiagent-System-for-Eletrical-Vehicle-Charging-using-JADE-platform

-# Sistema multiagente para carregamento de veiculos eletricos
+Sistema multiagente para carregamento de veiculos eletricos utilizando a plataforma JADE

 System developed for an internship project using the JADE platform of the java language between December 2021 and August 2022, using the strategy algorithm called Amoroso.